Industry News & Trends

 - Only allowing computer access in common living spaces

-- estricting camera and mobile microphone access on social media apps
+- Restricting camera and mobile microphone access on social media apps

 Parental supervision shows to be a strong determinator in children's digital safety, as children whose online activity is monitored by their parents are less likely to fall victim to an online grooming offender.
-Many groomers perceive the presence of parents as an increased risk of being detected.
 Disclosing or hinting at the fact that a parent might be close by has been shown to effectively deter bad actors.

 The research results demonstrate how important it is to provide parents and guardians with the appropriate knowledge and resources on how to keep their kids safe online.
 This is why it is so crucial that tech companies don't just provide resources but make sure that parents remain informed about changes and updates on different platforms.
 Privacy online is scarce and children don't understand the long-term ramifications of sharing personal details online.